Table of contents

 ODA allocation overview

-Copy link to ODA allocation overviewKorea provided USD 3.9 billion (preliminary data) of ODA in 2024 (USD 3.9 billion in constant terms), representing 0.21% of GNI.1 This was an increase of 24.8% in real terms in volume and an increase in the share of GNI from 2023.
-The overall ODA volume has consistently increased since Korea joined the DAC in 2010.
+Copy link to ODA allocation overviewKorea provided USD 3.9 billion (preliminary data) of ODA in 2025 (USD 3.9 billion in constant terms), representing 0.2% of GNI.1 This was a decrease of 2.3% in real terms in volume and a decrease in the share of GNI from 2024.
+This decrease was notably due to a decline in multilateral ODA.
+Despite the commitment to increase ODA volumes, the government has announced considerable reductions for 2026.
 Korea is mindful of the need to achieve the 0.7% ODA/GNI target but has not set a domestic target.
 Both Korea’s ODA volume and ODA/GNI ratio have been gradually increasing in recent years, reflecting its efforts to scale up development co-operation.
-Within Korea’s ODA portfolio in 2023, 69.7% was provided in the form of grants and 30.3% in the form of non-grants.2
+Within Korea’s ODA portfolio in 2024, 69.5% was provided in the form of grants and 30.5% was extended as loans.

-Korea has committed to several international targets and DAC standards and recommendations.
+Korea is committed to several international targets and DAC standards and recommendations.
 Learn more about DAC Recommendations.

 Korea: Performance against commitments and DAC Recommendations